RyeMoes/SlicFX/README.md

 ---

-# The Ultimate OBS Composition Suite
+# The Ultimate OBS All In OneComposition Suite

 I got tired of complex nested scenes, mask files, and installing 10 different plugins just to make my stream look good.
 I was spending more time tinkering with settings offline than I was streaming.
 So I built a unified, zero-friction composition suite.